francois-gm/go-kabk-y1b/08 - Assignment 2 (web intervention)/README.md

 - Think about what your extension will do: **enhance/complement** a website, add **fun and personality** to a website, **add/change/remove** contents, add new **functionalities**?...
 - But also, conceptually, what can your extension bring to website(s)?
 Do you make a statement, either hands-on, activist, conceptually, artististically?
 What can you add, remove, or change to a website but also **why you would want to do that** and **what does this mean**?
 - We will have a look at basic potentialities with JavaScript and CSS (add/remove elements from page, and change their styling).
 - Because browser extensions have to be installed, you will also have to think about how to present/showcase it to your peers online.
-Think about your extension's **name**, its product **presentation page** (you do a separate HTML page to promote it), and **download/installation instructions**.
+Think about your extension's **name**, a **presentation page** (a standalone HTML page to showcase it), and **download/installation instructions**.

 Schedule: